 I’m expecting to publish our debut issue this Winter 2017.
 But that means we’re looking for authors to submit work!
 If you’d like to submit your writing for potential publication in the upcoming issue, check out the submissions page on our website.

 And if you like the concept, please help spread the word!
-I’m excited about this project and am dedicated to seeing it grow.
-We’ve already got a few authors preparing their submissions, and I can’t wait to read their work!
+I’m excited about this project and dedicated to seeing it grow.
+We’ve already received several submissions and I’m pleased with the positive response so far.